 EverDear & Co. has three colors you can choose from when turning ashes to diamonds.
 These are yellow, blue, and colorless cremation diamonds from ashes.
-Yellow cremation diamonds take the shortest period of time to be produced, at only three to four months.
-On the other hand, blue and colorless diamonds from cremation ashes take longer, at five to eight months.
+Yellow cremation diamonds take the shortest period of time to be produced, at only five to six months.
+On the other hand, blue and colorless diamonds from cremation ashes take longer, at seven to ten months.

 It is not only people that we grieve for when they pass away.
 Some of us treat our pets as our best friends too.
 The loss may be even more significant if those pets of ours assist us in a lot of things (such as guard dogs or animals that assist people with disabilities).